2019 Explore Engineering Programs

 - Systems and industrial engineering

-machines, robotics, aerodynamics, aircraft and spacecraft, infrastructure, construction, structural engineering and design
+Covers machines, robotics, aerodynamics, aircraft and spacecraft, infrastructure, construction, structural design, and metallurgy

 - Aerospace engineering